 This year the pandemic availability crunch is easing up and couples are being much more targeted in their enquiries, making each one a more valuable lead than ever.
 While getting enquiries from interested couples is crucial, focusing on converting those queries to bookings is really where you need to shine.
 Due to an increase in digital awareness and with research into wedding venues being done online, couples are now only visiting three venues or fewer before booking.

 According to our 2023 Wedding Industry Report, 71% of couples in the UK and 75% in Ireland follow this trend.
 Despite how crucial converting enquiries to showround bookings is, our survey also found that less than a quarter of respondents indicated that they were made to feel special at this key touchpoint in the sales process.
 It is vital for venues to focus on providing a personalised experience to stand out and increase conversion rates.
+In this article we’ll explore how to convert more bookings by hosting a winning showround.

 Our report shows that at the enquiry stage 14-17% of the respondents said they “felt like just a number”, 42-48% said “nothing stood out to them” and only 24-25% said they “felt really special”.
 This demonstrates that couples are being let down during the venue selection process and they are craving a personal connection to influence their decision-making.